 “Still developing, one day I’ll be grown up.”
-I’m a senior software developer originally from the UK, now living in Como, Italy near the border with Switzerland.
+I’m a principal application security engineer originally from the UK, now living in Como, Italy near the border with Switzerland.
 (Poor guy, right?)
-I predominantly program in Java, but have a number of other interests in the software world.
+I predominantly program in Python and Java, but have a number of other interests in the software world.

 For me programming is like an enormous book of puzzles that always gives new challenges.
 To stay ahead of the technology wave you have to study continuously.
 Those who are really passionate about what they do manage but they are few and far between.